arpittomar246/boston-housing-mlops-Assignment1-G24AI2001/README.md

 Note: Dataset is loaded from http://lib.stat.cmu.edu/datasets/boston as required (sklearn.load_boston is deprecated).

 © 2025 Arpit Tomar | G24AI2001
 All rights reserved.
-For academic and educational use only.
+For academic and educational use only!